ury-erp/ury/SETUP.md

 	- **Name** : Specify the table name that will be listed in URY Order.
 	- **Restaurant** : Select the associated restaurant.
-	- **Restaurant Room** : Specify a room to which the table belong ( if no room is there , create a default room and select it for all)
+	- **Restaurant Room** : Specify a room to which the table belong ( if no room in restaurant , create a default room and select it for all)
 	- **Branch** : This field will be auto-populated when the restaurant is selected.
 	- **No of seat** : Input the number of seats at the table.
 	- **Minimum seating** : Specify minimum seating capacity .